 Step 8.
 Write Your First Masterpiece

 WordPress uses an intuitive editor, similar to your favorite word processing tools.
-New entries are created directly from your WordPress admin.
+New blog entries can be created directly from your WordPress admin dashboard.

 Click on “Posts” in the left sidebar.